-As with emptying, you will find your own process and setup to change the pouching system in your home.
-It will be easier to change it when your output is slow.
-This may be first thing in the morning before you eat anything.
+As with emptying, you will find your own process and set up to change the pouching system in your home.
+It will be easier to change it when your urine output is slower, which may be first thing in the morning, before you drink anything.